-Most anyone who has had children in their home know that kids bring many blessings yet also many hardships.
+Most anyone who has had children in their home knows that kids bring many blessings yet also many hardships.
 They are so very dependent on parents and can make holiday traditions a bit cumbersome or more chaotic than expected.
 If you know of a family with a new little baby in tow, help make Mom's life a little easier.
-Even if they don't eat them, she can give them away as though she made them herself.
+Even if they don't eat the cookies, she can give them away as though she made them herself.

 8. Someone who has been especially helpful to you.

 Have you recently had anyone encourage you through a hard time?
 Do you meet with any friends on a regular basis who you love to see?
 Do you have a regular babysitter who loves your children well?
 Have your friends recently helped you move or repaint your house?